MorenoLopez/a_maze_ing/README.md

 # A-Maze-ing

-> A first version made entirely by myself

 | Maze generation preview | Path finding animation preview |
 | :---: | :---: |
 | ![Maze generation preview](./img/maze.png) | ![Path finding animation preview](./img/path.png) |

 ## Description

-A-Maze-ing 2.0 is an enhanced version of the original A-Maze-ing project, featuring smooth animations and improved visual feedback.
-This interactive maze generator written in Python aims to produce visual and playable mazes from a configuration file while providing an animated generation process, shortest path solving, and a text export of the result.
+A-Maze-ing is an interactive maze generator written in Python.
+From a plain-text configuration file, it produces a randomly generated maze - perfect or imperfect - displays it in a graphical MLX window, computes the shortest path from entry to exit, and exports the result to a text file using a hexadecimal wall representation.

 ### Key Features

-- **Animated Maze Generation**: Watch the maze generate in real-time with smooth animations
+- **Maze Generation**: Randomly generated maze from a configuration file, with an optional reproducible seed
-- **Animated Path Display**: Visualize the shortest path with smooth animation effects
+- **Shortest Path Display**: Show/hide the shortest path from entry to exit
-- **Character Avatar**: An interactive avatar displayed in the maze window
 - **42 Pattern**: Central "42" pattern to reinforce the visual identity of the project
 - **Color Palette Support**: Cycle through different color schemes

-The maze is rendered in an MLX window with enhanced visual polish and interactive elements.
+The maze is rendered in an MLX window with walls, entry, exit, and the solution path clearly displayed.

 ## Instructions